-At this General Synod 2023, the restructuring team will present a rough draft of the new structure proposal.
-Following the presentation in plenary, a copy of this rough draft will be shared with delegates.
-Delegates will have the opportunity to discuss the draft in small groups the following day.
-This will provide delegates time to read and consider the information from the presentation and written proposal before providing their feedback.
+At General Synod 2023, the restructuring team presented a rough draft of the new structure proposal.
+Following the presentation in plenary, a copy of the rough draft was shared with delegates.
+Delegates had the opportunity to discuss the draft in small groups the following day.
+This provided delegates time to read and consider the information from the presentation and written proposal before providing their feedback.
 Feedback provided by delegates at General Synod 2023 will be analyzed by the restructuring team and used as the team continues to refine its rough draft.